Creative spaces directory: Northland region

 Address: 42 John Street, Whangarei

-LYNKZ are a community whanau of people with disabilities aged between 16-65 coming together Monday to Thursday to enjoy creative artmaking activities, trips, learning skills in a community setting, transition from school and circus skills.
+LYNKZ is a community whanau of people with disabilities aged between 16-65 years, coming together Monday to Thursday to enjoy artmaking activities, trips, learning skills in a community setting, transition from school and circus skills.
 At LYNKZ they try and do everything!
-Visit their Facebook page to see if LYNKZ might be the place for you
+Visit their Facebook page to see if LYNKZ might be the place for you.

 Contact: The LYNKZ Team, 09 430 3470 | firstname.lastname@example.org